vEnhance/web.evanchen.cc/input/latex-style-guide.md

 11. When a series of equation are too long to fit on a new line, one MUST NOT have adjacent `\[ ... \]` expressions.
-    IN most cases, the `align*` environment SHOULD be used.
+    In most cases, the `align*` environment SHOULD be used instead.

 12. When using `align*`, the invocations `\begin{align*}` and `\end{align*}` MUST be on their own line.